NOAA-GFDL/MDTF-diagnostics/diagnostics/TC_MSE/doc/TC_MSE.rst

    :align: left
    :width: 75 %

-The normalized version of these box-averaged feedbacks are also calculated which is done by dividing each grid point by the column-integrated MSE variance.
-This is done to remove the effect of column-integrated MSE anomalies increasing as a storm is intensifying.
-This allows one to look at the feedbacks as a growth rate of column-integrated MSE per day.
+The normalized version of these box-averaged feedbacks are also calculated which is done by dividing the feedback at each grid point by the box-averaged column-integrated MSE variance, prior to doing the intensity bin composites.
+This is done to remove the effect of column-integrated MSE anomalies increasing as a storm is intensifying, as well as account for different baseline representations of MSE variability across different models/reanalyses.
+The normalized feedbacks can be interprted as a growth rate of MSE variance per day.

-The last plots are looking at the percent of storms that intensify from one bin to the next as a function of feedback value.
-This is done to try and attribute some of the TC climatological differences seen in modeling and the reanalyses used to their physical processes represented.
-These plots also use the same error bars as the previous plots for each of the normalized and non-normalized feedbacks.
+The final plot relates the percentage of storms that intensify from one intensity bin to the next to the value of the diabatic feedbacks at the starting intensity.
+This can be used to help attribute intermodel variability in TC intensification to process representation as quantified by the MSE variance budget feedbacks.
+For example, Wing et al. 2019 showed that models that had a larger surface flux feedback at a given intensity produced more intense TCs on average.
+Across reanalyses, Dirkes et al. 2022 showed that reanalyses that had a larger longwave feedback at a given intensity produced a greater fraction of TCs that intensified further.

+Additional References
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+1. Wing, A.A., S.J.
+Camargo, and A.H.
+Sobel (2016), Role of radiative-convective feedbacks in spontaneous tropical cyclogenesis in idealized numerical simulations, J. Atmos.
+Sci., 73, 2633-2642, doi:10.1175/JAS-D-15-0380.1.

+2. Wing, A.A.
+(2022): Acceleration of tropical cyclone development by cloud-radiative feedbacks, J. Atmos.
+Sci., 79, 2285–2305, doi:10.1175/JAS-D-21-0227.1.